 Epidemiology of Gardnerella Vaginalis

-BV is very common among women.
+BV is a very common condition.
 In the US, 29.8% of the female population was diagnosed with BV with Gram stain in vaginal fluid.
 Susceptibility increases amidst those ones who are non-white, practice douching, have numerous sexual partners, and have sex with women and smoke and are obese.
 It occur mainly in women of reproductive age.
 HIV sufferers twice as often get infected with G. vaginalis and develop BV.

 G. vaginalis is very common worldwide, especially in the countries with a humid and hot climate, thus sub-Saharan Africa accounted for over 50% of women infected with G. vaginalis, meanwhile they had a risk of contracting HIV as well.

 Presentation of Gardnerella Vaginalis

 - Foul vaginal odor (‘’fishy odor”) especially after sexual intercourse (one of the most distinguishing features of BV).

 - Increased amount of Grayish vaginal discharge which is non-painful and non-inflammatory.

 The labia, introitus, cervix, and cervical discharge are of normal appearance; however, there may be signs of cervicitis.
 Vaginal walls produce enhanced light reflex without pronounced inflammation.
 Vaginal mucosa is covered with gray, liquidly homogenous discharges.

 This is a vaginal yeast infection caused by Candida albicans (redness and itchiness of vagina; curd-like discharges; cervix: normal findings in speculum examination).

 This describes the condition when there are visible purulent or mucopurulent endocervical discharges in the cervical canal, and the cervix easily bleeds on a touch.